mariadb-corporation/mdbci/docs/src/commands/scan-box.md

-# create-box
+# scan-box

-This command creates a new box based on the machine template.
+This command creates a new box based on the node.

 You must provide the following parameters to the command:

 * Name the new box with `--box-name`
-* The template file from which the box will be made `--template`

 #### Details of the command behavior

 * The names of the new boxes must not match the names of the base boxes for MDBCI.
 * Information about created boxes is saved on the path "boxes/created-by-create-box-command.json" in the MDBCI catalog.
-* The command creates a configuration directory in the directory in which it was started and deletes it at the end of its work.
-The template file is not deleted.
+* The command turns off the node for the duration of its operation.

 ## Options